-Nissan Rogue Sport vs. The Competition for Sale in West Springfield, MA
+Nissan Rogue Sport vs. The Competition

 Compact crossovers are understandably all the rage at the moment.
 With their blend of sedan maneuverability and SUV practicality, they represent the perfect middle ground for a big percentage of drivers.
 One of the leading models in this segment is the 2020 Nissan Rogue Sport, which is popular because it’s affordable, sporty, well-equipped, and versatile.
 The other vehicles in its class give it some serious competition, though, with the likes of the Honda HR-V, Toyota C-HR, Subaru Crosstrek, Hyundai Tucson, and Kia Sportage.
 We’ll go in depth to see how these small crossovers compare to each other.